The Best Cat Shampoos for Bathing Your Feline in 2020

 Our Top Pick

-While all shampoos featured on our list are undoubtedly great products, the Pro Pet Works shampoo and conditioner has to be our number one choice.
+While all shampoos featured on our list are undoubtedly great products, the Pro Pet Works oatmeal shampoo and conditioner has to be our number one choice.
 Recommended by vets, it contains a host of natural and skin-friendly ingredients that are beneficial for dry, sensitive or itchy skin.

 Soap-less and detergent free, this formula is designed not to cause any irritation.
-Some of the main ingredients include organic aloe extracts, hydrolyzed oat proteins, and vitamins A, D & E. It really ticks all the boxes and does everything that you would want from a high-quality cat shampoo!
+Some of the main ingredients include organic aloe extracts, hydrolyzed oat proteins, and vitamins A, D & E. It really ticks all the boxes and does everything that you would want from a high-quality natural cat shampoo!

 Q: How Do I Properly Bathe my Cat?